Opening Hours: 8:00am - 5:00pm Mon-Fri

 Do Consider Pets

-Many plans are poisonous to pets and water features can also be a hazard.
-So it’s very important that Hampstead pet owners give thought to their companions’ needs, and implement any safety measures that might be required.
-Cats and dogs love little more than playing outside so ensuring that they aren’t going to be left wanting for space to run around or relax in is also a must.
-Consider integrating artificial lawns with your wider garden landscaping and hard landscaping plans.
-They’re pet friendly and won’t get dug up and ruined by intrepid hounds!
+Many plants are poisonous to pets, and water features can also be a hazard.
+It’s very important that customers in Hampstead give thought to their pets’ needs and implement any necessary safety measures.
+It is also vital to ensure cats and dogs will have enough room to run around and relax outside.
+Consider integrating artificial lawns within wider garden landscaping plans.
+They’re a pet friendly option which won’t get dug up and ruined by intrepid hounds.